xu/openapi/source/index.html.md

 API Key Permission：Read

+Rate Limit (NEW):50times/2s

-This endpoint returns the detail of one order.
+This endpoint returns the detail of one order by specified client order id (within 24 hours).
+The API created order will not exist after cancelling 2 hours.

 ### HTTP Request